-The Malaysian economy is expected to grow at an average rate of 7.5 per cent per annum in real terms over the Sixth Plan (1991-1995), largely from the rapid expansion of domestic activities.
-The external contribution to growth will be greater than the preceding period with exports exceeding imports.
+The Malaysian economy is expected to grow at an average rate of 7.5 percent per annum in real terms over the Sixth Plan (1991-1995), largely from the rapid expansion of domestic activities.
+The external contribution will be greater than the preceding period with exports exceeding imports.
 GNP in nominal terms is expected to be about RM205,000 million by year 1995, almost double the current level, while the per capita income is expected to reach about RM10,200.

 The terms of trade are expected to improve slightly during the Sixth Plan period, with increases in the price of exports envisaged to exceed those of imports.
-The export prices are expected to increase by 4.9 per cent per annum against the import prices of 4.5 per cent.
-With the manufactured products contributing 75 percent of total merchandise export earnings in 1995 compared with 60.4 per cent in 1990, the expected favourable export prices for these products will account for the improved export earnings during the Plan period.
-In line with these trends, GDP in terms of real purchasing power is projected to increase by 7.8 per cent per annum, slightly higher than the rate of growth of output.
+The export prices are expected to increase by 4.9 percent per annum against the import prices of 4.5 percent.
+With the manufactured products contributing 75 percent of total merchandise export earnings in 1995 compared with 60.4 percent in 1990, the expected favorable export prices for these will account for the improved export earnings during the Plan period.
+In line with these trends, GDP in terms of real purchasing power is projected to increase by 7.8 percent per annum, slightly higher than the rate of growth of output.

-Socio-demographic data
+3.2 Socio-demographic data

-Key socio-demographic data
+3.2.1 Key socio-demographic data

-Malaysia has undergone tremendous socio-economic development since the 1960's, after the country gained independence in 1957.
-Several selected key socio-economic data for Malaysia are tabulated in Table 1 to illustrate the improved conditions in the country over the past decade.
+Malaysia has undergone tremendous socio-economic development since the 1960s, after the country gained independence in 1957.
+Several selected key socioeconomic data for Malaysia are tabulated in Table 1 to illustrate the improved conditions in the country over the past decade.
 Malaysia has achieved sustained rapid economic growth with low inflation rate, and has attained substantial progress in alleviating poverty amongst the multi-racial communities.
 With this scenario, it is important to continuously monitor the nutrition situation in the country.